 Sebewaing Beer Collectables

-The last day of the Sebewaing Brewing Company was June 4, 1966.
-Today the cans are collectable, case boxes and other memorabilia and can be found online and in antique shops throughout Michigan.
+The last day of the Sebewaing Mi Brewing Company was June 4, 1966.
+Today the cans are collectible, case boxes, and other memorabilia and can be found online and in antique shops throughout Michigan.